Status

 Since Royal Assent, the following commencement regulations have been made by the Secretary of State bringing various other provisions into force:

-Ofcom has set out a visual Roadmap of its consultation and expected timings for finalisation of its guidance/codes of practice (and resulting timings for complying with the relevant duties) at Creating a safer life online for people in the UK - Ofcom.
+Ofcom has set out expected timings for finalisation of its guidance/codes of practice (and resulting timings for complying with the relevant duties) at Ofcom’s approach to implementing the Online Safety Act.

 Name: